Catiline His Conspiracy: Story

 As its title indicates, the play recounts the story of Catiline, the Roman politician and conspirator of the 1st century B.C.
-Besides Catiline appear other historical figures such as Julius Caesar, Sempronia, Fulvia, Crassus and Cicero.
+Besides Catiline appear other historical figures such as Julius Caesar, Sempronia, Fulvia, Crassus, Cicero, and Aurelia Orestilla.

 Reception

 That the play was not a popular success is indicated by Jonson's reproachful preface to the published edition.
 Thomas Rymer praised the play's subject matter but condemned Jonson's violations of decorum.
 The Guardian states that: "Although booed off stage at its 1611 premiere, it became a great favourite in its day, but has not been staged since the 17th century".

 John Dryden introduced the traditional prescriptive rule against preposition stranding in English in criticising a phrase from this play: "The maws, and dens of beasts could not receive / the bodies that those souls were frighted from."

 In 2011, the play was edited and translated for the first time in Italian.